-In 2008, the law changed.
+In 2008, the law became much stricter.
 Now, even if you are found not guilty of the DWI charge or it is reduced to a careless driving, and you lost your driver’s license, you will face the same loss of your CDL as if you had been convicted.
 This is why you need to consult with a Minnesota DWI/DUI attorney as soon as possible to file the Implied Consent Petition to attempt to keep this from going on your record.

 Can I get a work permit for my CDL?

 No. There is no exception for a person to get a work permit with a Commercial Driver’s License (or Class A license) in Minnesota.

 What if I had a DWI in 1995 and just got another one?
 Is that two DWI’s for CDL purposes?

 Fortunately, if the DWI was prior to 1999, it will not count as a prior DWI for CDL purposes.

 Will I be fired or terminated from my job if I get a DWI?